 A RTBT, which the industry often refers to as “Real-Time Benefit Check” or “Real-Time Prescription Benefit,” is an electronic prescription decision support tool that can help to significantly lower patient’s out-of-pocket expenses.
+NCPDP has developed their RTPB standard to conform to provider’s existing workflows and support interoperability at the highest level.
 These tools are most often used by doctors who prescribe drugs, and typically connect directly with payer and PBM data to present accurate patient coverage information in real-time.
 This allows for better prescriber-patient conversations, fewer call-backs for prior authorizations, and less prescription abandonment at the pharmacy.
 Early CMS data reveals that 45% of the time, RTBTs are able to save an average of $130 per patient.

 According to CMS, compliance with the FR requires a sponsor to use a RTBT that includes (1) patient-specific utilization requirements (e.g. Prior Authorization or Step Therapy Requirements) that have not been satisfied at the time of prescribing; and (2) patient out-of-pocket costs at the patient’s selected pharmacy.
 Part D plans must ensure that the RTBT vendor that they select is “patient-specific, timely, and accurate.”

 A sponsor’s RTBT must be capable of integrating with at least one prescriber’s electronic prescribing (eRx) system or electronic health record (EHR).
-For example, RxRevu’s RTBT presents drug cost information at over 320 hospital systems and is integrated through numerous EHRs, so a sponsor who works with us would be compliant with this portion of the FR.
+For example, RxRevu’s RTBT presents drug cost information at more than 2,000 hospital systems and is integrated through numerous EHRs, so a sponsor who works with us would be compliant with this portion of the FR.

 Originally, the FR was meant to go into effect January 1, 2020, but due to significant pushback from sponsors, the effective date was pushed back to January 1, 2021.
 However, CMS estimates 30–90% of Part D plans already have a RTBT, or the ability to easily implement one without a heavy lift or significant financial burden.